hpc-unibe-ch/hpc-unibe-ch.github.io/docs/file-system/scratch.md

-Scratch - temporary file space
+# Scratch - temporary file space

 !!! warning
     Scratch serves as a temporary repository for compute output and is explicitly designed for short-term usage.
 Unlike other storage locations, scratch is not backed.
     Files are subject to automatic removal if they are not accessed within a timeframe of 30 days.

-## Description

 Scratch file space are meant for temporary data storage.
 Interim computational data should be located there.
 We distinguish local and network scratch spaces.